SemdiankinaHalyna/Automated-Feedback-Analysis/README.md

 ![Distribution of review counts over time](https://github.com/SemdiankinaHalyna/University-review-analysis/blob/main/Images/Years.png)

-The chart shows how the number of reviews changed over time.
-User activity peaked between 2017 and 2021, likely reflecting a growing interest in education quality discussions
+The chart shows how the number of reviews changed over time. **User activity** peaked **between 2017 and 2021**, likely reflecting a growing interest in education quality discussions

  **Built distribution and density plots to analyze users’ tendency toward positive or negative reviews.**